cloudfoundry/cf-networking-onboarding/route-services.prolific.md

 `cf create-user-provided-service MY_SERVICE -r MY_SERVICE_URL`

 The route MY_SERVICE_URL could be inside or outside of your Cloud Foundry.
 However, one takes precedence.
 Let's say that MY_SERVICE_URL exists inside *and* outside of your Cloud Foundry.
-(Before a recent fix) GoRouter would "hairpin" and always default to the MY_SERVICE_URL that exists *inside* the Cloud Foundry.
+(Before a fix) GoRouter would "hairpin" and always default to the MY_SERVICE_URL that exists *inside* the Cloud Foundry.

 Let's exploit this.